 These lemon bars have tang!
 The crust is dense and thick and is an equal partner to the citrusy, curd-like topping that’s tart, but not too much so.
 The base stays somewhat soft, but doesn’t turn soggy either, which makes these bars easy to bite into.
+Plus, these bars come together in a jiffy, making them ideal for impromptu dinner parties or potlucks.
 When life gives you lemons, make lemon bars.

 ¾ cup old-fashioned rolled oats